MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/tutorial-migrating-to-ul.md

     - **Global administrator**

-1. On the Azure Information Protection blade, under **Manage** on the left, select **Unified labeling**.
+1. On the Azure Information Protection area, under **Manage** on the left, select **Unified labeling**.

-    At the top of the page, click :::image type="icon" source="media/qs-tutor/activate.PNG" border="false"::: **Activate** to activate unified labeling.
+    At the top of the page, select :::image type="icon" source="media/qs-tutor/activate.PNG" border="false"::: **Activate** to activate unified labeling.

     Your labels are copied from Azure Information Protection to the unified labeling platform, and are now stored in both systems.

-    Open your labeling admin center to compare the labels displayed there and in the Azure Information Protection blade.
+    Open your labeling admin center to compare the labels displayed there and in the Azure Information Protection area.
 The two lists should be identical.
 For example, when comparing to the Microsoft 365 Security & Compliance Center:

     :::image type="content" source="media/qs-tutor/compare-migrated-labels.png" alt-text="Compare migrated labels between the Azure portal and the Security & Compliance Center":::